-In this tutorial, I’ll show you 4 ways to delete worksheets using VBA, including examples of how to delete sheets without the annoying Excel warning prompt.
+In this tutorial, I’ll show you 4 ways to delete worksheets using VBA, including examples of how to delete a sheet if it exists and how to delete sheets without the annoying Excel warning prompt.

 Delete Sheet with Specific Name